Starmer calls for Israel and Hezbollah to ‘pull back from the brink’

 Mr Healey’s Cabinet colleague David Lammy, the Foreign Secretary, has made repeated calls for UK nationals to leave Lebanon since late July, when he warned they risked “becoming trapped in a warzone”.

-Mr Lammy has also left Liverpool for New York, where he met foreign ministers from across the G7 in a meeting on Tuesday.
+Mr Lammy has also left Liverpool for New York, where he met foreign ministers from across the G7 on Tuesday.

 “One hundred and one hostages are still in the hands of Hamas.